“Even fans of actively managed funds often concede that most other investors would be better off in index funds.”

 Now that I’m older, I know better.
 A bank account is a bad place to keep money.
 It’s a good place to keep small amounts of money for day to day spending but a bad place to keep large amounts of money.
 The reason?
 Because a bank account doesn’t make money for you with your money.
 Your money becomes less valuable over time when it’s in a bank account.
 And more than likely it’ll just get spent.

 So where is the best place to keep your money?
 It turns out it’s in something called a stock market index.
-I didn’t know what an index was until recently.
 But the main ones such as the S&P 500 or ASX 200 are basically a list of the top companies in a country.
 So instead of owning shares in a couple of companies which is risky if they do badly, you own a smaller piece of a much larger group of companies.
 Usually the best companies in the country.

 When you buy an index of the top companies in America or Australia you are buying the stock market as a whole and what is essentially the growth prospects of that country.
 And countries, especially Western countries, generally do well over time.
 Because of straight forward reasons like their populations are growing so the companies need to make more things for more people.
-The annualised returns of the top 200 index for each country is anywhere from 4% – 7% per year.
+The annualised returns of the top 200 index for each country is anywhere from 5% – 8% per year.
+With the S&P 500 it’s a bit higher at 10.5% per year.

 When is the best time to buy the index?
 Apparently it doesn’t matter.
 Everytime is the best time.
 It is time in the market, not timing the market that is important.
 How do you buy an index?
 This was a confusing one for me.
 It turns out that most indexes are in fact themselves a stock that is traded on the stock market.